andreirapuru/netmiko_send_commands/README.md

   - Netmiko >= 2.2.2
   - getpass
   - csv
-  - logging
-  - datetime
   - You can use pip install -r requirements.txt to install all modules

 # Supports:
 - Routers and Switches Cisco running IOS with SSH/Telnet configured (default ports 22/23)